 Typically a household will have its own private entrance from outside or a common passageway distinctly NOT part of any living area.
-However, if persons are living in different buildings on the same parcel AND have common housekeeping (i.e. share at least one meal a day) they would be considered one household.
+However, if persons are living in different buildings on the same parcel AND have common housekeeping (i.e. share at least one meal a day and sharing living arrangements) they would be considered one household.